 - Green Bay Packers Vs. Dallas Cowboys-Another Aaron (Jones) led the Packers to a fourth consecutive win in AT&T Stadium, as the third-year running back out of UTEP punished the Cowboys with 107 rushing yards and all of Green Bay’s touchdowns via the ground on 19 carries.
 It was Jones’ second game of 100 yards or rushing against the Cowboys, thus making him the Impact Player of this game.

 - Indianapolis Colts Vs. Kansas City Chiefs-There have been a lot of two-way and three-way Impact Player awards in this entry.
 But there’s never been a four-way Impact Player award until now, as four Colts get such an honor.
 I’ll start with Colts defensive end Justin Houston, whom made the Chiefs look stupid for releasing him this past off-season.
 Houston’s knowledge of the Chiefs offense played a big part in the Colts limiting his former team to 13 points, the lowest single-game point total among Patrick Mahomes’ 24 starts as quarterback for the Chiefs.
 Plus, Houston racked up a sack against his old team, along with funneling Mahomes into suffering another sack that was split by Colts defensive ends Jabaal Sheard and Komoko Turay.
-Oh yeah, and there’s Houston’s tackle of Chiefs running back Damien Williams for a 1-yard loss in Kansas City that set up Adam Vinatieri’s crucial 29-yard field goal to make the game a two-possession game with 2:27 remaining.
+Oh yeah, and there’s Houston’s tackle of Chiefs running back Damien Williams for a 1-yard loss in Kansas City territory that set up Adam Vinatieri’s crucial 29-yard field goal to make the game a two-possession game with 2:27 remaining.
 After Houston, the second award winner is Colts running back Marlon Mack, whom helped the Colts enjoy a 37:15 edge in time of possession with 132 yards rushing on 29 carries.
 After Mack, the third winner is a player whom played a huge role in Mack getting those rushing yards, with that player being Colts left offensive guard Quenton Nelson.
 It’s no coincidence that Mack ran to the Colts’ offensive left side often, as Nelson was credited multiple times for his blocking in that game.
-And finally, there’s the sure-handed tight end Jack Doyle, whose recovery of Chiefs kicker Harrison Butker’s onside kick put the finishing touches on the hard fought 19-13 Colts victory.
+And finally, there’s the sure-handed tight end Jack Doyle, whose recovery of Chiefs kicker Harrison Butker’s onside kick put the finishing touches on the hard-fought 19-13 Colts victory.

 - Cleveland Browns Vs. San Francisco 49ers-Last week’s Monday Night Football matchup between the Bengals and Steelers started the movement of naming multiple Impact award winners.
 And just like that Monday Night Football game, I once again name three players as Impact Award winners.
 I’ll start with 49ers running back Matt Breida, whom set the tone with an 83-yard touchdown run on San Francisco’s first play from scrimmage as a part of his 114-yard rushing night.
 Joining him is fellow running back Tevin Coleman, whom had a touchdown run (19 yards) of his own and finished three yards shy of joining Breida as the second set of teammates to run for 100 yards or more this season.
-And finally, 49ers rookie defensive end Nick Bosa had a coming out party in primetime, as he led a San Francisco defensive effort that yielded only three points and 180 total net yards, along racking four sacks as a team and forcing three of the four turnovers.
+And finally, 49ers rookie defensive end Nick Bosa had a coming out party in primetime, as he led a San Francisco defensive effort that yielded only three points and 180 total net yards, along with racking up four sacks as a team and forcing three of the four turnovers.
 Bosa’s stat line in that game was a tremendous one, as the second overall pick in this past April’s draft had five hits and two sacks (one featured a forced fumble) of Browns quarterback Baker Mayfield.
 Plus, he also recovered a fumble, along with causing an intentional grounding penalty of Mayfield that should have been another sack for him and put the pressure on Mayfield that led to Richard Sherman’s second interception this season.
 Bosa’s performance proved why he was worth the number two overall pick in the 2019 NFL Draft, thus making him the third Impact Player of this game.